Comac

 UAC

 China-Russia Commercial Aircraft International Co.
-Ltd. (CRAIC), a joint venture company invested by COMAC and Russia's United Aircraft Corporation (UAC) responsible for the development of a wide-body commercial jet, was established in Shanghai on 22 May 2017.
-Research and development for the new plane will be conducted in Moscow, and it will be assembled in Shanghai.[18]
+Ltd. (CRAIC), a joint venture company invested by Comac and Russia's United Aircraft Corporation (UAC) responsible for the development of a wide-body commercial jet, was established in Shanghai on 22 May 2017.
+Research and development for the new plane was to be conducted in Moscow, with aircraft to be assembled in Shanghai.[24]
+Subsequently, the partnership was dropped, and by November 2023 Comac announced that it would develop the aircraft model (since rebranded C929) on its own.[25]

 See also